wkasdorp/Azure-Batch/README.md

 4. Start one job with a task for each of the individual Mersenne Primes, and submit this to the pool.
 5. Retrieve the results.

 The essential bit of PowerShell code that does the actual work is surprisingly short.
-It turns out the the standard .NET framework already has the necessary modules.
+It turns out that the standard .NET framework already has the necessary modules.
 ```powershell
 function PrintMersenneDecimal ([int] $n, $width = 80)
 {